mlavrent/VehicleNet/README.md

 This is a convolutional neural network implementation in TensorFlow for classifying vehicles of various types.
 The current classes being used are: airplane, bus, tank, and yacht.

 ## Data
 The data was collected from [image-net.org](http://www.image-net.org), using their API for collecting image links.
 The code for downloading the sets of images is located in `data_scraper.py`.
+Additional data was obtained from splitting various YouTube videos into seperate frames (e.g. compilation of airplanes landing/taking off).

 #### Augmentation
 In order to generate more data for training, the data was augmented in meaninful ways.
 Currently, for each image in the dataset, a left-right mirror image of that image is also added.